qrefine/test_ligand/README.md

 # test_ligand
-We only tested the ligand of the non-covalent connection protein, some of the ligand don't have enough hydrongen after phenix.pdbtools.
+We only tested the ligand of the non-covalent connection protein, some of the ligand don't have enough hydrogens after phenix.pdbtools.

 phenix.fetch_pdb 4cjl --mtz        ----4cjl.pdb    4cjl.mtz